pattern-lab/website/patternlabsite/docs/data-listitems.md

 **Important**: You don't have to use the default `listItems` variable to take advantage of this feature.
 You can also use this method with pattern-specific data files or the default `data.json` file.

+## Overriding the Defaults with Pattern-specific listItems

+In much the [same way that one can override values](/docs/data-pattern-specific.html) in `_data.json` with pattern-specific data you can also override `_listitems.json`.
+The same principles apply but it's a slightly different naming convention.
+For example, if you wanted to provide pattern-specific `listItem` data for the `article` pattern under the pattern type `pages` your `pages` directory would look like this:

+    pages/article.mustache
+    pages/article.listitems.json

+Otherwise [the same rules for overriding defaults](/docs/data-pattern-specific.html) for `_data.json` apply to `_listitems.json`.

 ## The listItems Attributes

 The list text attributes were built using several lorem ipsum generators.
 The image attributes utilize [placeimg.com](http://placeimg.com).
 The names were generated with [Behind the Name](http://www.behindthename.com/).
 The available attributes are: